kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0027 Airworthiness standards  normal category rotorcraft.md

 The reserve energy absorption drop test must be conducted as follows:

-\(a\) The drop height must be 1.5 times that specified in §27.725(a).
+\(a\) The drop height must be 1.5 times that specified in [[Volume 1/C Aircraft/0027 Airworthiness standards  normal category rotorcraft.md#§27.725   Limit drop test.|§27.725]](a).

-\(b\) Rotor lift, where considered in a manner similar to that prescribed in §27.725(b), may not exceed 1.5 times the lift allowed under that paragraph.
+\(b\) Rotor lift, where considered in a manner similar to that prescribed in [[Volume 1/C Aircraft/0027 Airworthiness standards  normal category rotorcraft.md#§27.725   Limit drop test.|§27.725]](b), may not exceed 1.5 times the lift allowed under that paragraph.

 \(c\) The landing gear must withstand this test without collapsing.
 Collapse of the landing gear occurs when a member of the nose, tail, or main gear will not support the rotorcraft in the proper attitude or allows the rotorcraft structure, other than the landing gear and external accessories, to impact the landing surface.